redux-form/redux-form/README.md

 You may want to have some calculated props, perhaps using [`reselect`](https://github.com/faassen/reselect) selectors based on the values of the data in your form.
 You might be tempted to do this in the `mapStateToProps` given to `connect()`. __This will not work__.
-The reason is that the form contents in the Redux store are lazily initialized, so `state.form.contacts.data.name` will fail, because `state.form.contacts` will be null until the first form action is dispatched.
+The reason is that the form contents in the Redux store are lazily initialized, so `state.form.contacts.data.name` will fail, because `state.form.contacts` will be `undefined` until the first form action is dispatched.

 The recommended way to accomplish this is to use yet another Higher Order Component decorator, such as [`map-props`](https://github.com/erikras/map-props), like so: